New water connections - standard size

 How long will it take?There are several stages to the new water connection process:

-We’ll review your application within 5 working days and may get in touch if we need any further information.
+We’ll review your application within 5 calendar days and may get in touch if we need any further information.
 To help avoid delays, please make sure the application fee is paid.

-We’ll send you a quote telling you how much the connection will cost within 28 days.
+We’ll send you a quote telling you how much the connection will cost within 28 days of full application received.

-You’ll need to pay the quote, excavate the trench and lay the supply pipe.
+You’ll need to pay the quotation, excavate the trench and lay the supply pipe.
+Once your work is ready for inspection (as per the guidance notes provided with quotation) please contact us.

 You’ll need to contact us to arrange a trench inspection which we’ll aim to complete in 5 working days.